 Hence, having great services only goes so far, so invest in creative ideas like a theme-based restaurant, a specially designed menu, creating a mesmerizing ambiance, having a great decor/interiors or curating fusion food items that can all contribute to generating interest amongst customers.
 This will not only attract new customers but will also help you retain your existing customers.

 b) Feedbacks- Feedbacks undeniably have an impeccable impact while considering dining options.
-Negative feedback, if any, should be dealt with promptness.
-You can use POSist’s Feedback App that allows you to ask for customer feedback based on the items they ordered, the guest service, and the ambiance, etc. It also allows you to set real-time alerts for poor reviews so that you can take instant damage control actions.
+Negative feedback, if any, should be dealt with promptly.
+You can use Posist’s Feedback App that allows you to ask for customer feedback based on the items they ordered, the guest service, and the ambiance, etc. It also allows you to set real-time alerts for poor reviews so that you can take instant damage control actions.
 It has been seen that if customers are asked about their experience at the restaurant itself, even a dissatisfied customer is less likely to still rant about it on social media or review sites.

 c) Social Media- Millennials’ love towards social media has made social media one of the most significant contributors to restaurant marketing.
 Having active and updated social media pages of your restaurant can create a significant influence on people.
 Sharing updates on various promotional activities, offers, and events on Facebook, Twitter, Instagram or even Email can completely revolutionize your restaurant business by increasing your restaurant marketing and customer engagement.